uber/cadence/CONTRIBUTING.md

 You should respond to all unresolved comments whenever you push a new revision or before you merge.

-As you gain confidence in Go, you'll find that some of the nitpicky style feedback you get does not make for obviously better code.
+Also, as you gain confidence in Go, you'll find that some of the nitpicky style feedback you get does not make for obviously better code.
 Don't be afraid to stick to your guns and push back.
 Much of coding style is subjective.

 ### Merging
 External contributors: you don't need to worry about this section.
 We'll merge your PR as soon as you've addressed all review feedback(you will get at least one approval) and pipeline runs are all successful(meaning all tests are passing).